bcgsc/ntEdit/README.md

 ```

 ![SARS-CoV-2 evolution in human hosts](https://bcgsc.github.io/SARS2/fig1.png?raw=true)
 **SARS-CoV-2 evolution in human hosts**. ntEdit v1.3.4 was used to map nucleotide variation between the first published coronavirus isolate from Wuhan in early January and over 1,500,000 SARS-CoV-2 genomes sampled from around the globe during the COVID-19 pandemic.
-[Additional maps are available.](https://bcgsc.github.io/SARS2/)
+[Additional (& interactive) timemaps are available.](https://bcgsc.github.io/SARS2/)